What Is Pleural Mesothelioma?

 Emerging Treatments

-Medical professionals are currently developing many new mesothelioma treatment options and studying them in clinical trials.
+Medical professionals are developing and studying many new mesothelioma treatment options in clinical trials.

 These and other promising treatments offered in clinical trials can bring hope to patients whose cancer has stopped responding to standard therapies.